CVI-SZU/CLIMS/README.md

 |   └── SegmentationObject
 ```
 ### MS-COCO 2014
-You will need to download the images (JPEG format) in MSCOCO 2014 dataset at [here](https://cocodataset.org/#download) and ground-truth mask can be found at [here](https://drive.google.com/drive/folders/18l3aAs64Ld_uvAJm57O3EiHuhEXkdwUy?usp=share_link).
+You will need to download the images (JPEG format) in MSCOCO 2014 dataset [here](https://cocodataset.org/#download) and ground-truth mask can be found [here](https://drive.google.com/drive/folders/18l3aAs64Ld_uvAJm57O3EiHuhEXkdwUy?usp=share_link).
 Make sure your `data/COCO folder` is structured as follows:
 ```
 ├── COCO/
 |   ├── train2014